-That opens up lots of possibilities, like still being able to call a taxi when your phone has died, being able to make an emergency call if you have an accident on a run, and just being able to not have your phone on you all the time in fear of missing that important message or call.
+That opens up lots of possibilities and is super for exercise.
+You're still able to call a taxi when your phone has died and able to not have your phone on you all the time in fear of missing that important message or call.

 Specs and battery life

 - Happily lasts well into a second day of use

 While the design didn't change over the previous generation of the Apple Watch (the now defunct Series 2), Apple made plenty of changes inside.
 Powering Apple Watch Series 3 is the S3, Apple's third-generation dual-core watch processor.
 The upgrade helped app launch times, enables smoother graphics and brings talking Siri to the watch using the built-in speaker.
 She is as clear as she is on the iPhone.

 Apple also improved the wireless chip too.
 The W2 chip delivers 85 per cent faster Wi-Fi and Bluetooth 5.0.
 Connecting to a pair of Bluetooth headphones takes a fraction of a second while connecting to the AirPods is totally seamless.

 In daily use, the Series 3 happily lasts for at least a day and usually quite a bit into the next - even with a GPS-recorded walk or run (auto-workout tracking is now enabled from watchOS 5).
 Just remember to take your charger for those long weekends away from home.

 The Apple Watch Series 3 also features a barometric altimeter that assists with tracking activity, flights of stairs climbed and outdoor workouts, including elevation gain.

 - Apple Music works on the watch on and offline